 - RADIUS support provides flexibility when choosing among two-factor authentication vendors.
 Supported vendors include RSA SecureID, VASCO DIGIPASS, SMS Passcode, and SafeNet, among others.

-- Integration with VMware Identity Manager means that end users have on-demand access to remote desktops through the same Web-based application catalog they use to access SaaS, Web, and Windows applications.
-Inside a remote desktop, users can also use this custom app store to access applications.
+- Integration with VMware Workspace ONE Access means that end users have on-demand access to remote desktops through the same web-based application catalog they use to access SaaS, Web, and Windows applications.
+Users can also use this custom app store to access applications inside a remote desktop,.
+With the True SSO feature, users who authenticate using smart cards or two-factor authentication can access their remote desktops and applications without supplying Active Directory credentials.

 - The ability to provision remote desktops with pre-created Active Directory accounts addresses the requirements of locked-down Active Directory environments that have read-only access policies.